Does Xbox Series X support 8K? If you like to futureproof, or you're just really big on TVs, then you'll want the answer to this important question.

 Since only a very small amount of people have an 8K TV or 8K monitor, many companies are just not creating 8K content at this time, choosing instead to focus on 4K.

-And we can't thank them enough, as many of the best 8K TVs can tip the scales at tens of thousands of dollars, and at the time of writing, there's only really one 8K monitor that's available, which you can see here.
+And we can't thank them enough, as many 8K TVs can tip the scales at tens of thousands of dollars, and at the time of writing, 8K monitors are incredibly rare too.

 Xbox Series X already supports 8K, so it's more a question of when they will update their systems to unlock the feature.

 This is really based on how quickly 8K starts becoming the norm and if we have to be honest, we can't see that happening for a minimum of 3 - 4 years.

 Not only will the TVs have to come down in price drastically, but companies will also have to start producing content compatible with 8K, which is a tough decision to make considering it will likely add a layer of complexity, time, and resources for what could be a small percentage of the market.

 8K is super impressive, thanks to the sheer detail it can show, especially on larger screens.
 However, is that really what gamers want?

 Nowadays, high frames-per-second gaming is a must for some of the most popular titles in the world.
 Warzone in 8K?
 Fortnite in 8K?
 EA FC in 8K?
 I can't see the appeal, especially as it will reduce fps to handle the resolution itself...which could make you lose a competitive edge.